 Mount Zion

 Mount Zion is located on the south-west side of the old city, outside of the present walls.
-In Greek and Roman times this was part of the walled city, the place of the Jesus last supper and the home of the high priest high priest Caiaphas.
+In Greek and Roman times this was the southern side of the walled city, the place of the Jesus last supper and the home of the high priest high priest Caiaphas.

 Contents: